minstrel1977/rust-reference-book/docs/authoring.md

 * Code blocks should have an explicit language tag.
 * Do not wrap long lines.
 This helps with reviewing diffs of the source.
 * Use [smart punctuation] instead of Unicode characters.
 For example, use `---` for em-dash instead of the Unicode character.
 Characters like em-dash can be difficult to see in a fixed-width editor, and some editors may not have easy methods to enter such characters.
 * Links should be relative with the `.md` extension.
-Links to other rust-lang books that are published with the reference or the standard library API should also be relative so that the linkchecker can validate them.
+Links to other rust-lang books that are published with the reference should also be relative so that the linkchecker can validate them.
+* Links to the standard library should use rustdoc-style links described in [Standard library links](#standard-library-links).
 * The use of reference links is preferred, with shortcuts if appropriate.
 Place the sorted link reference definitions at the bottom of the file, or at the bottom of a section if there are an unusually large number of links that are specific to the section.

     ```markdown